 An assistant practitioner in radiography is pivotal to the delivery of high quality, patient-centred care.

-As part of the career pathway, assistant practitioner can be a route to registered radiographer.
+As part of the career pathway, the assistant practitioner role can be a route to a registered radiographer.

-For more on the role of assistant practitioners see the document Education and Professional Development: New Directions.
+For more on the career structure and the role of assistant practitioners, see the documents:

 You can also search for accredited practitioners via the Accredited AP register

 To apply for accreditation as an assistant practitioner please access CPD Now and start your application via the menu on the right side.

 For a wider view of the NHS support and assistant workforce and supporting material visit: